 The Right Stuff is a new Disney+ series about the Space Series - and this documentary is a companion to that, retelling the actual events of NASA sending its first astronauts into space.
 There's never-before-seen footage, early recordings and notes from some of the loved ones of the Mercury 7.

 Music teacher Joe Gardener dreams of being on the stage, but just as his dreams are coming true, his soul is separated from his body.
 There, he works with other souls to train them up in order to return to Earth.
 It's a bit bonkers, but looks like it could be a tearjerker.

-Whilst Disney Plus UK will be getting a good portion of the X-Men movies (already steps ahead of the US), some key titles are missing, so we wouldn’t be surprised to see them added in the future.
+Whilst Disney Plus UK has a good portion of the X-Men movies, some key titles are missing, so we wouldn’t be surprised to see them added in the future.
 Apocalypse follows the team fighting an all-powerful mutant - considered a god - who is trying to bring extinction to Earth.

 Whilst the most recent movie in the X-Men universe wasn’t exactly a smash hit, this is still a big title that’s currently missing from the Disney+ superhero lineup.
 Dark Phoenix follows the estranged Jean Grey as she begins to spiral out of control and ultimately turn against the X-Men.

 The final X-Men film missing from the Disney+ line-up is First Class, detailing how Professor Charles Xavier (James McAvoy) and Erik Lehnsherr (Michael Fassbender) became mortal enemies as Professor X and Magneto during the Cuban Missile Crisis of 1962.
 We also get to see how the team of mutants originally formed, setting up for future stories.